Q. Are you able to legally perform a wedding ceremony?

 Q. How do I book a service?

-A. It’s easy!
-Click “Contact Kristi” below the ceremony options on the Weddings tab to check availability.
-If your date is available, I’ll draft a Wedding Agreement with all of the terms and send an email invoice so you can purchase your package.
+If your date is available, I’ll send over a proposal with options for your review.
+Once you make your selections, I’ll draft a Wedding Agreement with all of the terms for your review and e-signature and send an invoice for a required 50% retainer.
 As soon as I receive your payment and signed agreement, you’ll officially be on the books and we can get started working on your custom ceremony right away!

 Q. Do you offer any discounts?
 How can I get the very best value from your services?